De-funkd/gym_master-Sra-/README.md

   Reinforcement Learning (RL) is a type of machine learning where an agent learns to make decisions by interacting with an environment to achieve a goal.
   The agent receives feedback in the form of rewards or penalties based on its actions, which it uses to learn optimal strategies or policies.
-  It consists of actions states and environments
+  It consists of actions, states, rewards and environment

 ![image](https://github.com/user-attachments/assets/0f0aa061-a6a9-4b6a-8974-7b3cc5afb02f)